mgunyho/PdArray/README.md

 This repository contains plugins I've made for the [VCV Rack](https://vcvrack.com/) virtual modular synthesizer.
 See the plugin folders for details on each plugin.

+Contributions, bug reports etc are always welcome!
+Just open an issue here in this repository.

 ## Building

 To compile a plugin, run `RACK_DIR=/path/to/Rack-SDK make` in the plugin root